zed-industries/zed/docs/src/vim-configuration.md

 }
 ```

-Subword motion is not enabled by default.
+Subword motion, which allows you to navigate and select individual words in camelCase or snake_case, is not enabled by default.
 To enable it, add these bindings to your keymap.

 ```json
 [